irfankurtagic/irfankurtagic/README.md

-- 👋 Hi, I’m @irfankurtagic
+- 👋 Hi, I’m @irfan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development, teaching ESL online, philosophy, Linux...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Vue.js and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mostly open-source projects, but it doesn't matter, as long is useful to people.
-- 📫 You can reach me on Twitter @irfanthegrey 👋👍
+- 📫 How to reach me | You can find me on Twitter @irfanthegrey 👋👍

 <!---
 irfankurtagic/irfankurtagic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.